 Every day she came home from work with a story about one of three things: aggressive customers mad that their account was overdrawn, something new she’d learned about loan rates, or her new friend, Raul.
 (Knowing Marge, if she calls you a friend, you're the real deal — she's a Taurus so IYKYK.)
-He was basically my mom in the form of a Mexican man.
+He was basically my mother in the form of a Mexican man.
 Besides having a partner to be anti-social with during group lunches or to exchange knowing glances with at meetings, what stood out the most about Raul was that he wasn’t intimidated by her — he refused to tiptoe around her when she was having her attitudes.
 And only a brave (foolish) man could get away with that.
-When the chance came to visit her Washington, D.C. office, I went, playing the supportive daughter role, but I mainly had my mind set on meeting this guy I kept hearing about.
+When the chance came to visit her office, I went, playing the supportive daughter role, but I mainly had my mind set on meeting this guy I kept hearing about.

 The first thing I noticed was his huge grin — he was just as excited to meet me as I was to meet him.
 We instantly clicked.
 He was hilarious — from his stories to the way he deliberately provoked my mom.
 And he was genuine.
-He didn’t try hard to make me like him like my mom’s other co-workers did.
+He didn’t try hard to make me like him like my mother’s other co-workers did.
 Raul told it like it was to whomever in whatever tone he felt like using.
 Knowing I was the only one who could tame the two “troublemakers” of the office made me feel special.
 With his take-it-or-leave-it attitude, it was hard not to gravitate toward such a genuine spirit.

 I knew Raul was gay the moment I met him.
 He never officially came out to me because he thought that at 10 years old, I was too young to even know what "gay" was.
-Little did he know, I’d been exposed to a lot of the world thanks to my very open relationship with my mom.
+Little did he know, I’d been exposed to a lot of the world thanks to my very open relationship with my mother.
 So when she told him that I already knew, he was shocked.
 "How does she know that, Margarita?!"
 "I have an observant child, Raul."

 It didn't take long for me to adopt him as my stepdad.

-No, he and my mom didn't get married.
+No, he and my mother didn't get married.
 No, we didn't go through the legal system.
 There wasn't going to be a piece of paper that would determine who Raul was in my life.
 He was my Papichulo, I was his mamichula, and that was that.
 I never felt the need to explain to my friends the confusing dynamic of why my parents didn’t live together because it simply wasn't their business.
 My relationship with Raul was a special privilege they didn’t need to understand.

 No, he and my mom didn't get married.
 No, we didn't go through the legal system.
 There wasn't going to be a piece of paper that would determine who Raul was in my life.
 He was my Papichulo, I was his mamichula, and that was that.

 My biological father didn't want me and I was fine with it.
-I grew up an only child with just my mom, so how can you miss what you've never had?
+I grew up an only child with just my mother, so how can you miss what you've never had?
 But Papichulo fulfilled the role of a father in every aspect I could imagine.
 The classic "when mom says 'no,' dad says 'yes'" was always at play — for everything from getting a co-sign to dye my hair to proving I was responsible enough to get a puppy.

 We took my first trip to Vegas together as a family when I was 18.
 He held my overly emotional mother in his arms during my high-school graduation and made sure I had the absolute necessities like a toaster oven and couch when I moved across the country to L.A.
 He even shared dating advice for the boys